-In the previous tutorial, I have already introduced that Go language, unlike object-oriented programming languages such as Java and PHP, does not support keywords like class
+In the previous tutorial, I introduced the fact that the Go language, unlike object-oriented programming languages such as Java and PHP, does not support keywords like class

 to define classes.
 Instead, it uses the type